Thin coronal jets and plasmoid-mediated reconnection: Insights from Solar Orbiter observations and Bifrost simulations: Thin coronal jets from CBPs

-Case 07 corresponds to a small and short-lived CBP.
+\paragraph{\textit{Case 07: 2022-10-26.}} Case 07 corresponds to a small and short-lived CBP.
 The first signatures of the CBP appear around 19:14:20 UT.
 HMI data suggest that an emerging dipole, with a positive parasitic polarity, may have occurred at this location.
 By 19:17:45 UT, a distinct bidirectional ejection emerges from the CBP, featuring two spines extending to the north and south.
 The bidirectional jets reach their maximum extent at 19:20:30 UT, with lengths around $L_{\mathrm{jet}}=5.5$~Mm and widths of $w_{\mathrm{jet}}=382$~km (see Appendix~\ref{app:width}).
-The bidirectional jet configuration resembles that studied in AIA by \citet{Ruan:etal:2019} and in simulations \citep[e.g.,][]{Yokoyama_Shibata:1996, Syntelis_etal:2019, Faerder_etal:2023}.
+In AIA 171~\AA, one might infer their presence based on the HRI$_{\mathrm{EUV}}$ observations (Fig.~\ref{fig:appendix_aia}).
+The bidirectional jet configuration resembles that studied in AIA by \citet{Ruan:etal:2019} and in numerical experiments with horizontal coronal magnetic field \citep[e.g.,][]{Yokoyama_Shibata:1996,Archontis_etal:2005,Syntelis_etal:2019, Faerder_etal:2023}.
+In fact, just before the jets, one may identify a dark structure ejected above the CBP, which could represent part of the emerging dome being expelled as a plasmoid or surge, as shown in simulations \citep[see][among others]{Archontis_etal:2006,Nishizuka_etal:2008,Jiang_etal:2012, Moreno-Insertis_Galsgaard:2013,Nobrega-Siverio_etal:2016,Nobrega-Siverio_etal:2018}, although chromospheric observations are required for a clear conclusion.
 Afterward, the CBP gradually fades and disappears by 19:22:05 UT, resulting in a total lifetime of approximately 8 minutes.